 2:00pm - Take the elephants for a bath / scrub

 3:00pm - Let the elephants relax and wander around

 8:00pm - Elephants usually have early nights falling asleep in the late evening leaving you free time to relax at night

-Below we provide more information on some of the most rewarding destinations where you can work with elephants in both Africa and Asia...
+Below we provide more information on some of the most rewarding places where you can work with elephants in both Africa and Asia...